julianocosta89/otel-lab/lab/src/forecast/README.md

     }
     ```

-    > Note that we are modifying a couple of things here besides calling `setupOTelSDK`.
+    > Note that we are modifying a couple of things here besides calling `setupOTelSDK`:
-    - `runtime.Start` will collect Golang runtime metrics from the service.
+    - `runtime.Start` will collect Go runtime metrics from the service.
-    - We also replace the handler to a `otelhttp` handler which automatically instruments
+    - We also replace the handler with an `otelhttp` handler which automatically instruments
     incoming requests.

-    This step instruments the server side of the service, configure it to collect runtime
+    This step instruments the server side of the service, configures it to collect runtime
-    metrics and starts the OTel SDK which will take care of exporting the collected data.
+    metrics, and starts the OTel SDK which will take care of exporting the collected data.

-1. In the function `getForecast` we also have a client side of the forecast service.
+1. In the function `getForecast`, we also have a client side of the forecast service.
 Let's take advantage of the available instrumentation library to also instrument it.
 Replace the `client` creation with the following: